tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 ---
 title: Reset Documents (api-version=2019-05-06-Preview or 2020-06-30-Preview)
-description: Re-ingest a subset of documents from datasource with provided document keys. ms.date: 06/30/2020
+description: Re-ingest a subset of documents from datasource with customer-provided document keys. ms.date: 06/30/2020

 ms.service: cognitive-search